 Russell County High School

-Russell County High School's student population of 956 students has declined by 8% over five school years.
+Russell County High School's student population of 956 students has stayed relatively flat over five school years.

 The teacher population of 57 teachers has stayed relatively flat over five school years.

 Students by Grade